bspruck/lynxdir/readme.txt

 BLOCKSIZE and DIRSTART are now set by commands above as well as the mode for the first dir entry.
 BLOCKSIZE - Blocksize for this ROM, one of the most important comnmands.
-Possible values are: 512 (default), 1024, 2048 DIRSTART - where to start the directory, 410 for EPYX loader, 896 for BLL, 203 for NewMini AUDIN - doubles the number of banks by using AUDIN line for switching (the user code is responsible for supporting this) BANK2 - doubles the number of banks by using second read strobe (the user code is responsible for supporting this)
+Possible values are: 512 (default), 1024, 2048 BLOCKLIMIT - limits the filling of unused blocks to a given number in case the ROM is smaller. default 256 (does nothing) DIRSTART - where to start the directory, 410 for EPYX loader, 896 for BLL, 203 for NewMini AUDIN - doubles the number of banks by using AUDIN line for switching (the user code is responsible for supporting this) BANK2 - doubles the number of banks by using second read strobe (the user code is responsible for supporting this)